fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 Software Requirements
 ---------------------

-* Apache Tomcat: [download link](http://tomcat.apache.org/) and install Tomcat (Installation guides can be found under the "Documentation" menu item on the same page).
+* Apache Tomcat: [Download](http://tomcat.apache.org/) and install Tomcat (Installation guides can be found under the "Documentation" menu item on the same page).

 * Unity: required for the Unity demo.
 [Download](https://unity3d.com/get-unity) and follow the installation instructions.
 The Unity package and project were built with Unity 5.0.0f4.